joaobenigno/joaobenigno/README.md

 ## About Me

-<p align="justify"> My name is João Benigno, I'm currently 16 years old and I'm starting my career in programming.
-In 2018 I already worked without pay as a designer, but only in 2020 did I get interested and get closer to web programming.
-Among my goals is to become a full-stack mobile and web app developer and build my brand in the programming world.
+<p align="justify"> I'm João Benigno, interested and dedicated to design and web development from an early age.
+I started my career as a designer, working on simple projects where I gained experience exploring UX/UI concepts.
+However, in 2020, my interest in full-stack web development was sparked.

+While I value all areas of web development, my strength lies in backend development.
+My goal is to become a full-stack developer of mobile and web applications, combining my design skills with my passion for development.
+I believe that a pleasant and functional interface is essential to provide an excellent user experience.

 - 💻 I'm full-stack developer, but my main programming language is PHP.
-- 📚 I’m currently studying JavaScript and TypeScript.
 - 📪 From Belo Horizonte, Brazil</p>
 <br>